Marc S. Schneider, M.D.

 Choline is a vitamin-like nutrient that is essential in the human diet.
 It is a micronutrient that benefits all nerve tissue.

 Choline is critical for the methylation of DNA, RNA, and protein, a process which is needed for their biosynthesis.
 Think of DNA as the code behind an app.
 Choline acts as the switch that allows the commands of the app to function.

 Choline is used in the body to form phosphatidylcholine which is a major constituent of every cell and mitochondrial membrane.
 The mitochondria are the power plants of cells and are responsible for regulating how fats and glucose are used.

 The liver is very dependent upon adequate amounts of choline as well.
 Without it, liver cells die, fatty infiltration occurs, and other body tissues can be damaged.

-In layman’s terms, a nootropic, also known as smart drugs and cognitive enhancers, are natural bioactive compounds, or synthesized drugs, that improve cognitive function, particularly executive functions, memory, creativity, motivation, organization, and impulse control.
+In layman’s terms, nootropics, also known as smart drugs and cognitive enhancers, are natural bioactive compounds, or synthesized drugs, that improve cognitive function, particularly executive functions, memory, creativity, motivation, organization, and impulse control.

-Are you someone who struggles studying for a big exam?
+Are you someone who struggles to study for a big exam?
 Or possibly your somebody who finds yourself hitting “the wall” when trying to complete the million work tasks you have on your plate?